Will the Pelicans cover the spread vs. the Mavericks? Promo Codes, Betting Trends, Records ATS

 Additional Pelicans Insights & Trends

-- The Pelicans' 107.4 points per game are 9.5 fewer points than the 116.9 the Mavericks allow to opponents.
+- The Pelicans score an average of 109.1 points per game, 8.5 fewer points than the 117.6 the Mavericks allow.

+- When it scores more than 117.6 points, New Orleans is 1-1 against the spread and 1-1 overall.

 Bet on this or any NBA matchup at BetMGM